 "3.
 We ran Hackathons and Accelerator programs at Disney where we would partner an entrepreneurial tech startup with Disney cast members who could help them scale their idea quickly, allowing us to bring products and services to market much quicker than usual."

-"But none of these models changed our culture so I set out to create my own Design Thinking toolkit that makes innovation easy, creativity tangible and the process fun, so everyone wants to use it.
+"But none of these models changed our culture so I set out to create my own Design Thinking toolkit that makes innovation easy, creating tangible and the process fun, so everyone wants to use it.
 You can’t talk culture change you have to give people a toolkit that they actually enjoy."

 Q: How would you advise employees to think creatively in a stereotypically stale and dull industry?

 "There is a tool I borrowed from the world of improv that stops everyone from immediately shooting down ideas and helps them develop Revolutionary ones.
 The more experience and expertise we have the more reasons we know why the new idea won't work so we instantly shoot it down.
-But what if there was a tool to stop you being a reductionist and help you think expansionist."
+But what if there was a tool to stop you from being a reductionist and help you think expansionist."

 Q: Who is your inspiration and why?